-In the course of my freelance writing career, I’ve tried weighing 4 ways on how to charge a writing project: per word, per page, per project, and per hour.
+In the course of my freelance writing career, I’ve tried weighing four ways on how to charge a writing project: per word, per page, per project or per piece, and per hour.
 There are pros and cons for each but let me give you an idea how it works for me.

 1. Per word

 When I got hold of my first copy of Writer’s Digest back in the mid-’80s, I read from the ads that writers charge between $0.05 USD to $0.25 USD per word.
-Recently, the rate had changed to $0.30 USD and it stays relatively constant these days.
-Converting that to Philippine peso (PHP), that would be around Php 13.90.
-That was way too low from what we’ve been debating on Freelance Writers Guild of the Philippines‘ Facebook group page years ago.
+At that time, the conversion rate was Php 35.00=$1.00 USD.
+I was in high school then and all I could say was, “Wow!”

 However, if the client specified a project long enough that charging per word maybe too much, I go for the second option: per page.